Kylobe/CS-4230-Project/README.md

 # Chess Game

 A console-based chess program that allows two players to play chess with move validation and check detection.
-This is a simplified "dumb" version of chess.s
+This is a simplified "dumb" version of chess.

 ## Description